 Oil transfer into the BMW final drive

-A common problem with the /2, /5, /6 and /7 final drives are that some of the oil from the drive shaft housing leaks, or transfers into the final drive.
-This problem indicates that when one removes the final drive filler plug, oil runs out.
+A common problem with the /2, /5, /6, and /7 final drives is that some of the oil from the drive shaft housing leaks or transfers into the final drive.
+This problem indicates that oil runs out when one removes the final drive filler plug.
 Don’t panic, because there is no big expensive emergency here.
 Don’t obsess over the possible shortage of oil in the swingarm.
 The oil transfer usually gets worse with time.
-It is possible that the “too high” oil level in the final drive will cause pressure, and the oil can come out of the breather at the top or in the worst case, leak out and onto the brake shoes.
+It is possible that the “too high” oil level in the final drive will cause pressure, and the oil can come out of the breather at the top or, in the worst case, leak out and onto the brake shoes.

 Another reason for removing the cover is that the brakes would sometimes get wet with oil.
 The drain hole didn’t help here.
 The drain hole only drains oil that leaks past the seal.
 Check the drain hole yearly.
 Read more about it above.

 The big nut holding the splined gear must be removed using a special tool.
 The threaded ring that holds the seal must be removed using a special tool.
 You must clean everything.
 Do not use Silicone.
 We used Hylamar, but I hear many modern goop types are good.
 Hylomar HPF.
 Available at auto supply stores with the rest of the Permatex products.
 The Permatex part number is 25249.

 Oil on the rear BMW brake shoes in 70-71

 The higher oil level caused by transfer causes excessive pressure in the final drive.
 A groove was machined into the cover too deeply.
 The groove actually went into the hole for the studs.
 Then the oil leaked along the threads of the 10 studs that hold the big round cover plate.
 This is why the oil got onto the brakes and was a safety issue.
 This was a frequent occurrence in 70-71.
 We repaired many of them under warranty.
 Fill the groove with Hylamar.